mattshirvan/Euler-Learning-Rate/README.md

 3. Adjust the step-size based on the performance of the agent.
 4. Repeat steps 1-3 until the learning rate step-size is optimal.

-We believe this algorithm has the potential to significantly improve the performance of RL agents by allowing them to adaptively tune the learning rate based on their current policy gradient.
-We plan to test this algorithm in a simulated environment and compare its results to those of a standard RL algorithm.
+This algorithm has the potential to significantly improve the performance of RL agents by allowing them to adaptively tune the learning rate based on their current policy gradient.
+Currently testing this algorithm in a simulated environment and real environments and are comparing its results to those of standard RL algorithms.

+To ensure that the algorithm is able to adapt to changes in the underlying environment, we will also incorporate a moving average of the performance metric over time.
+This will allow the algorithm to adjust the learning rate step-size in response to changing conditions.

+Finally, we will use a validation set to test the accuracy of our algorithm and ensure that it is able to adapt to changing conditions in an effective manner.
+Once this is done, we can evaluate the algorithm's performance and make any necessary adjustments to improve its effectiveness.